 4. Transitional Styling

-Transitional styling is where you add contemporary design elements to a traditional design, without losing the traditional authenticity of the design.
+Transitional styling involves adding contemporary design elements to a traditional design without losing its traditional authenticity.
 This design suits anyone who loves modern minimalism but still craves the nostalgia of traditional design.

-For instance, you can combine natural stones or natural stone-like tiles with white walls, or matchwood wainscoting with modern glass or leather furniture.
+For instance, you can combine natural stones or stone-like tiles with white walls or matchwood wainscoting with modern glass or leather furniture.

 So, how far can I take this?

 Well, that depends on the degree of blend you desire.
 Transitional styling can either be subtle or dramatic.
-For instance, you can incorporate European style cabinetry with ornate architectural detailing on the ceiling and walls of a pre-war building for a more dramatic style.
+For example, you can incorporate European-style cabinetry with ornate architectural detailing on the ceiling and walls of a pre-war building for a more dramatic style.

-This style of kitchen cabinet doors is usually characterized by a five-piece door, featuring a recessed center panel.
-However, the details of the design vary depending on the specific design you’re going for.
+The shaker cabinet door style usually features a five-piece door with a recessed center panel.
+However, the design details vary depending on the specific design you’re going for.

-For modern designs, slab drawer doors are the most common choice.
-On the other hand, if you’re going for a transitional kitchen design, five-piece drawer fronts are usually the best choice.
+Slab drawer doors are the most common choice for modern designs.
+On the other hand, five-piece drawer fronts are usually the best choice if you’re going for a transitional kitchen design.

 6. Reclaimed Wood Cabinetry

-This style of kitchen cabinetry is born out of the need to be sustainable and eco-friendly, something that not only companies but also consumers are driving towards.
+This kitchen cabinetry style is born out of the need to be sustainable and eco-friendly, something that not only companies but consumers are driving towards.

 Reclaimed wood kitchen cabinetry uses wood reclaimed from bamboo to non-biodegradable material such as recycled plastic bottles.
-The aim is to not only provide sustainable solutions for kitchen cabinetry design but also improve material use and reuse.
+The aim is to provide sustainable solutions for kitchen cabinetry design and improve material use and reuse.

-Most reclaimed wood cabinetry features a rough hewn, natural feel.
-And thanks to better environmental awareness, more companies are making these pre-fab materials, making them one of the most popular kitchen cabinet design options at the moment.
+Most reclaimed wood cabinetry features a rough-hewn, natural feel.
+Thanks to better environmental awareness, more companies are making these prefab materials, making them one of the most popular kitchen cabinet design options at the moment.

 7. European Style Cabinets

-If you hate awkward center stiles and thick frames, then the European style cabinet should be your go-to choice.
-This cabinet design eliminates frames and center stiles, replacing them with thick cabinet boxes that have full overlay doors attached to them.
+If you hate awkward center stiles and thick frames, the European-style cabinet should be your go-to choice.
+This cabinet design eliminates frames and center stiles, replacing them with thick boxes with full overlay doors attached to them.

-The result is a kitchen cabinet design that is frameless and full access.
-Moreover, it is one of the most modern kitchen designs you can get in the market.
+The result is a frameless, full-access kitchen cabinet design.
+Moreover, it is one of the most modern kitchen designs available.

 8. Color Customization

-Color is used to express personality in design.
-And that is exactly what homeowners are going for when customizing their kitchen colors.
-This trend is so big, that some manufacturers are even allowing customers to customize their color choices on the cabinetry they buy.
+Color expresses personality in design, which is exactly what homeowners are going for when customizing their kitchen colors.
+This trend is so big that some manufacturers even allow customers to customize their color choices on the cabinetry they buy.

 So, which colors are the most popular?

-Despite the uniqueness of each homeowner’s choice, most of them are going for neutral colors such as tones of soft greens, grey, and yellow.
-However, the darker colors are still popular, with navy, black, and emerald green being among the most popular.
+Despite each homeowner’s unique choice, most choose neutral colors such as soft greens, greys, and yellow.
+However, darker colors are still popular, with navy, black, and emerald green among the most popular.

-The light colors, otherwise known as the neutral colors, are more popular within contemporary design.
+Light colors, or neutral colors, are more popular in contemporary design.
 They offer a soft, clean, and simple look that blends well with the minimalist theme common with today’s modern kitchens.

 On the other hand, darker shades are used to create drama and an extreme sense of luxury.
 However, they are not the most popular shades.